yjy-97/MssNet/README.md

 # MssNet
-MssNet: Early identification model of Alzheimer’s disease based on automatic region of interest extraction and spatial information interaction
+MssNet: Early Identification Model of Alzheimer’s Eisease Based on Automatic Region of Interest Extraction and Spatial Information Interaction

 # Preprocessing
 Please follow the steps below for data preprocessing:<br>